MohamedMesrah/Interns-Test-June-2020/README.md

 ### `npm start`

-The server react app be started on localhost port 3000.
+The react app be started on localhost port 3000.

 For the backend part, you need to run node :